Alternate ELPAC Operational Field Test FAQs

 Do I have to add each individual who will be administering the Alternate ELPAC?

 Yes.
 Local educational agency ELPAC coordinators and site ELPAC coordinators need to add each individual educator as a test examiner (TE).
 Coordinators have the option to add TEs one at a time through the user interface or all at once via batch file upload.
 Coordinators can download a template from TOMS and then manually enter users or copy users from the previous administration.
 Every newly added TE must sign an electronic Test Security Affidavit upon logging on to TOMS.
+The following resources provide information on adding users in TOMS.

 Scoring and Entering Responses